Everything PR News

 • What is the internal capability?
 Strong, adequate, insufficient.

-• What is the senior leadership accountability?
-CEO, board, general counsel involvement.
+• Who is the senior accountable?
+CEO, board, general counsel, CCO.

-• What are the regulatory and legal dimensions?
-What law firms are involved.
+• What are the legal and regulatory dimensions?
+Which law firms are involved.

 • What is the budget?
-Crisis-firm retainers and project fees can run substantial.
+Crisis-firm retainers and project fees run substantial.

 What kills crisis-firm engagements